How to Remove Negative Google Reviews

 5. Seek Legal Advice

 If the reviews are exceptionally damaging and defamatory and the removal requests are denied, it may be worthwhile to seek legal counsel.
 They can liaise with Google’s legal department or potentially take action against the person posting the reviews if identifiable.
 We would caution this; many people have fake accounts, so determining who it actually is might be difficult or even out of legal jurisdiction.
 This would ultimately be a last-ditch and very costly effort with no removal guarantees.

-Remember, Google will need time to investigate the flagged reviews, and not all flagged reviews may be removed.
+Remember, Google will need time to investigate the flagged reviews, and they may not remove negative Google Reviews.
 We always recommend requesting reviews and collecting feedback from all customers.
 This volume will dilute the noise of one bad review.
 Let us know if you are having trouble increasing your rating score, the number of reviews or removing reviews.